DFE-Digital/conversions-design-history/app/posts/apply-to-become-academy/2022-06-28-recording-a-decision.md

 The decision can also escalate to:

 - A different Regional Director, if they do not agree with the decision made
-- A Minister, if a school or academy challenge the Regional Director’s decision
+- A minister, if a school or academy challenges the Regional Director’s decision

 ## Types of decision
 There are four types of decision: